aspose-email/Aspose.Email-Products/email/en/net/_index.md

 </p>

 <p>
- Aspose.Email for .NET makes it easier for the developers to work with a number of Microsoft Outlook &amp; Mozilla Thunderbird formats such as MSG, EML, EMLX, PST, OST, MBOX and MHT as well as provides the ability to manage message storage files such as Personal Storage Files (PST) &amp; Offline Storage Files (OST) &amp; MBOX.
-Developers can use the API to send &amp; receive emails via a number of popular protocols like POP3, IMAP &amp; SMTP or connect with Microsoft Exchange Server via WebDav &amp; Exchange Web Services to send &amp; receive emails with attachments and list or remove messages from the server.
+ Aspose.Email for .NET makes it easier for the developers to work with a number of Microsoft Outlook & Mozilla Thunderbird formats such as MSG, EML, EMLX, PST, OST, MBOX and MHT as well as provides the ability to manage message storage files such as Personal Storage Files (PST) & Offline Storage Files (OST) & MBOX.
+Developers can use the API to send & receive emails via a number of popular protocols like POP3, IMAP & SMTP or connect with Microsoft Exchange Server via WebDav & Exchange Web Services to send & receive emails with attachments and list or remove messages from the server.
 </p>

 {{< /blocks/products/pf/tab-content >}}